ssfsx17/ffpnp/Rules.md

 ## Story Points

-Each player starts each game session with five Story Points.
+Each player starts each game session with three Story Points.
 The GM has infinite Story Points.
 Story Points are held by players, rather than their characters, just in case there is more than one character per player.

 If one of the characters' Three Things is purely negative or disadvantageous, then the GM may give that character's player an additional Story Point per session.